cmloegcmluin/compose2keybindings/README.md

 ## 3. Handle compose rules which insert 5-digit Unicode characters

 Basic [Unicode](https://home.unicode.org/) characters need only four hexadecimal digits in their code point, such as `U+F710`, but many of the more advanced Unicode characters that my compose rules inserted need five, such as `U+1D40A`.
-These fall outside Unicode's [Basic Multilingual Plane (BMP)](https://en.wikipedia.org/wiki/Plane_(Unicode)#Basic_Multilingual_Plane), and therefore they are not directly supported in certain environments, which apparently include this Perl script and/or Cocoa key bindings.
+These fall outside Unicode's BMP, and therefore they are not directly supported in certain environments, which apparently include this Perl script and/or Cocoa key bindings.
 So instead here, we have to represent these 5-digit Unicodes by their "surrogate pair" in UTF-16.
 I revised the script to do this.

 ## 4. Handle Cocoa modifier keys